 Our communities are diverse and as such we have improved the tenancy agreement to make it easier to understand.
 The tenancy agreement can be made available, on request, in large print, Braille, audio tape or in a different language.
-We recognise that a number of current and future tenants may not have English as their first language.
+We recognise that a number of current and future tenants may not use English as their first language.
 We have access to a translation service which can help to explain the document in many community languages.
-If you need this facility before you sign for a tenancy, please advise the Council's Housing Service.
+If you need this facility before you sign for a tenancy, please advise Homes & Housing.